Hierarchically Composing Level Generators for the Creation of Complex Structures: Introduction

-There are still numerous problems with current methods, however.
-In particular, some methods rely on significant hand-designed effort~\citep{salge2021Settlement}.
-These approaches carry many disadvantages, primarily cost~\citep{hendrikx2013Procedural} and being hard to generalise to new games~\citep{khalifa2020Pcgrl}.
-Other approaches generate levels that lack some functional requirements, such as being playable~\citep{grbic2020Evocraft}, which is a core part of PCG.
+Despite progress in the field, there are still several shortcomings to current methods.
+Some rely on a developer manually designing level components~\citep{salge2021Settlement}, which can be costly~\citep{hendrikx2013Procedural} and difficult to transfer to new games~\citep{khalifa2020Pcgrl}.
+Other approaches generate levels that lack core functional requirements, such as being playable~\citep{grbic2020Evocraft}.
 Lastly, some methods generate relatively small and simple structures~\citep{jiang2022Learning,barthet2022openended}, limiting their applicability to complex games.

-Our work aims to address these limitations by proposing an approach that breaks the problem of generating a complex and large-scale level down into smaller, but manageable pieces.
+Our work aims to address these limitations by proposing an approach that decomposes the problem of generating a complex and large-scale level into smaller, but manageable pieces.
 For instance, it is simple to generate an abstract, high-level layout of a town (by considering houses, roads and gardens as the individual building blocks) while ensuring all houses are reachable via roads.
 Similarly, it is relatively straightforward to learn to generate a single house, garden, or farm.
 Composed together, however, these simple generators can easily generate a fully-fledged, and functional, town.

-In particular, we develop a compositional approach to level generation, where multiple generators are hierarchically composed to generate large and complex structures.
-This approach is inspired by \textit{hierarchical reinforcement learning}~\citep{al2015Hierarchical,pateria2021Hierarchical}, where a complex task is broken down into smaller components and an agent learns how to optimally perform each subcomponent.
-We break the construction of a high-level structure (e.g. a town) into simple subtasks (e.g. houses, gardens, etc.) and train agents to generate these individual components.
+In our method, multiple generators are hierarchically composed to generate large and complex structures.
+This is inspired by \textit{hierarchical reinforcement learning}~\citep{pateria2021Hierarchical}, where a complex task is broken down into smaller components and an agent learns how to optimally perform each subcomponent.
+We break the construction of a high-level structure (e.g., a town) into simple subtasks (e.g., houses, gardens, etc.) and train independent agents to generate these individual components.
+Furthermore, instead of manually designing level elements, our method allows a designer to specify an objective function, i.e., what constitutes a ``good'' component.